B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - can be enabled / disabled individually in settings

 ### TTI Weather: Aurora
-- [ ] instantly makes it midnight and starts an aurora (aurora fading in)
+- instantly makes it midnight and starts an aurora (aurora fading in)
-- [x] imeplement settings: enable / disable
+- this currently also works in the dam ...

 ### TTI Status: Help
 - changes specified meter to settings help value